rickgram/NoBrowser/README.md

 Browser designed to simply open links from other apps.
-There is no URL bar to input an address.
+URL is only there to tell you where you are, add ability to share and refresh page.

 <img src="https://i.ibb.co/Tw79Kwt/Screenshot-20240809-201713.png" width="240">